The Office of Parks, Recreation & Historic Preservation (OPRHP) operates camping areas in New York's state parks. Through the

 Wildwood State Park and Beaver Pond Campground

-restrict the use of alcohol and require a permit.
+restrict the use of alcohol.

 - Upon discovering that a campsite or cabin occupant is a registered Level 2 or Level 3 sex offender, the Office is authorized